Horseshoe Perforated Stars Desk Lamp

-Materials: Brass goose neck, cast iron base.
-Aluminium lampshade.
-Black wrinkle paint on the outside of the lampshade.
-White wrinkle paint on the base.
-In all probability there was felt used on the bottom of the base to protect the surface below.
+Materials: Cast iron base in horseshoe form.
+Painted with white wrinkle-paint.
+Brass goose-neck.
+Aluminium conical lampshade perforated with a double row of five-pointed stars.
+Black wrinkle paint on the outside of the lampshade, white paint on the inside.
+In all probability felt was used on the bottom of the base to protect the surface below, but it is gone.

 Height: 27 cm / 10.62”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.